 - It's more or less the matter of courtesy.
 Most universities does not have any dress code but many older professors consider exam a 'special occasion' and expect students to dress up as they would dress for any public function or job interview.
 This applies to oral one-on-one exam though and almost no one gives a damn what do students wear when attending written exams.

-As a general rule, you need to get a minimum passing grade in every class in a given year in order to pass.
-If you fail something, which is rather difficult, since the teachers would rather not have to deal with you for another year, you get to retake that year along with the class which is taking it the first time.
-If you continue failing, you continue having to retake the year - until you reach age 18, whereupon you can decide to damn it all and stop going to school altogether.
+As a general rule, you need to get a minimum passing grade (2 in all schools up to High School; 3 in Higher School) in every subject in a given year in order to pass.
+If you fail something, which is rather difficult, since the teachers would rather not have to deal with you for another year, you have a bonus round - in August you write an exam to which you have to learn the entire year's material in the subject you failed.
+If you, however, fail the exam or fail the year in three subjects or more, you get to retake that year along with the class which is taking it the first time.
+If you continue failing, you continue having to retake the year - until you reach age 18, whereupon you can decide to stop going to school altogether.

-Generally, failure on your first try is common and to be expected of at least a large minority.
-Resits of pretty much everything are commonplace and nobody is surprised when 90% of test takers show up for a resit.
+While this is rather an exception everywhere up to High School, at universities failure on your first try is common and to be expected of at least a large minority.
+Resits of pretty much everything are commonplace and nobody is surprised when more than half of test takers show up for a resit.
 Or the resit of a resit.
-Or the resit of the resit of the resit.
-Et cetera.
+Or the resit of the resit of the resit, if your professor is kind.
 There is typically at least one chance to retake any of the major exams at a later time either to improve your result or to pass.

 - It depends - 90% resit rate usually indicates that there is something deeply wrong with either students (who may be total slackers) or the professor (who may be unable to adjust the exam to the material he teaches).
 Of course, nearly every school and department has its Training from Hell adherent.

 - It varies depending on the subject, school and professor.
-From what I've seen, the actual rates tend to be around 40%, usually for a mixture of both causes mentioned above.
+Actual rates tend to be around 40%, usually for a mixture of both causes mentioned above.